Medial-EarlySign/MR_Wiki/Blog/explainability.md

 A naive analysis (or a standard correlation study) might suggest that Low BMI is a risk factor.
 However, our Shapley analysis confirmed that the model had successfully disentangled this relationship.
 The plots showed that while risk scores were high for these patients, the attribution went solely to **Young Age**.
 The model correctly identified Age as the driver and did not treat Low BMI as a risk factor, proving it wasn't relying on spurious correlations.

-## Alternative Approaches Explored

-Before finalizing our methodology, we explored several model-agnostic approaches.
-Our goal was to estimate Shapley values by treating the model as a "black box" and approximating the exponential sum via Monte Carlo sampling.

-However, even with sampling, the core challenge remains: accurately estimating $v(S)$.
-To do this effectively, one must generate synthetic values for the "missing" variables based on the fixed known variables.
-We investigated two distinct generative strategies for this task:

-* **Masked GAN (Generative Adversarial Networks):**
-    We implemented a Deep Learning GAN architecture modified with an input mask ($S$) to designate fixed variables.
-    * **The Mechanism:** To ensure consistency, we applied a "hard" constraint before the discriminator stage: the generator's output is multiplied by the inverse mask and added to the original input multiplies by the mask.
-This forces the generator to "fill in the blanks" while preserving the known values exactly.
-    * **The Verdict:** The results were promising and comparable to theoretical expectations.
-However, inference was significantly slower than optimized tree-based algorithms, making it less practical for real-time production use.

-* **Gibbs Sampling (Random Walk):**
-    We also explored statistical methods, specifically Gibbs sampling, to reconstruct the joint distribution of the data.
-    * **The Mechanism:** This required training $N$ distinct predictors (one for each variable).
-To estimate the conditional probability $P(x_i | x_{-i})$, we avoided standard regression (which yields a single value) and instead used **XGBoost for multi-class classification**.
-We binned continuous variables into discrete categories, allowing us to predict a full probability distribution for every feature.
-Another option is using quantile regression.
-    * **The Process:** We iterate through the variables not in set $S$, drawing new values from these predicted distributions.
-By repeating this random walk, the system converges to a high-quality synthetic sample.
-    * **The Verdict:** In lower dimensions ($<100$ variables), the quality of synthetic data exceeded that of the GAN.
-However, the process is computationally expensive and iterative.
-As dimensionality increases, the method suffers from stability issues and the "curse of dimensionality," where strong inter-variable dependencies make the random walk less efficient.
-Ultimately, it was too slow for our high-dimensional use cases.

-* **LIME (Local Interpretable Model-agnostic Explanations):**
-    We also evaluated LIME, which approximates Shapley values by fitting a local linear model around the prediction.
-We view this as a more efficient way to sample and estimate contributions.
-However, LIME still faces the same "missing data" hurdle; to function correctly, it also required the underlying synthetic data generation techniques (Masked GAN or Gibbs) described above.

 ## Final Notes